 Benefits to others

-- Through your role individuals with autism will have opportunities to have real relationships.
+- Through your role individuals with autism will have opportunities to feel less isolated.

 - Parents will benefit from sharing the caring role therefore feeling less isolated and stressed.

-- Circle members will help the family with actions to improve daily life and overcome challenges.
+- The volunteer will help the family with actions to improve daily life and overcome challenges.

 East End of Glasgow